Athanasius-Gadosey/FUTURE_CS_01/README.md

 # FUTURE_CS_01
-As part of my internship at Future Interns, I recently completed a practical web application security assessment project designed to simulate real-world penetration testing work for web-application.
+As part of my internship at Future Interns, I recently completed a practical web application security assessment project designed to simulate real-world penetration testing work for web application.

 Using tools like OWASP ZAP, Burp Suite, and SQLMap, I tested intentionally vulnerable applications like OWASP Juice Shop and DVWA to uncover issues like SQL injection, XSS, and CSRF.